cfpb/consumerfinance.gov/helm/README.md

 This will allow us to access the application via [http://<release>.localhost](http://<release>.localhost).
-This allows us to mimic Ambassador `Mapping`'s locally.
+This enables ingress to mimic Ambassador `Mapping`'s locally.

+*NOTE:* You will need to add the http port to the URL if you change from 80.

 Example:
   * default -> [http://cfgov.localhost](http://cfgov.localhost)